Djokovic out of US Open after hitting line judge with ball

 NEW YORK (AP) — Novak Djokovic was kicked out of the U.S. Open for accidentally hitting a line judge in the throat with a tennis ball after dropping a game in his fourth-round match Sunday, a stunning end to his 29-match winning streak and bid for an 18th Grand Slam title.

-During a discussion of about 10 minutes near the net involving chair umpire Aurelie Tourte, tournament referee Soeren Friemel and Grand Slam supervisor Andreas Egli, Djokovic appeared to be pleading his case.
-But eventually, he walked over to shake hands with Carreno Busta.
+During a discussion of about 10 minutes near the net involving tournament referee Soeren Friemel, Grand Slam supervisor Andreas Egli and chair umpire Aurelie Tourte, Djokovic pleaded his case.

+“His point was that he didn’t hit the line umpire intentionally.
+He said, ‘Yes, I was angry.
+I hit the ball.
+I hit the line umpire.
+The facts are very clear.
+But it wasn’t my intent.
+I didn’t do it on purpose.’
+So he said he shouldn’t be defaulted for it,” said Friemel, who made the decision to end the match.
+“And we all agree that he didn’t do it on purpose, but the facts are still that he hit the line umpire and the line umpire was clearly hurt.”

+Friemel didn’t see what happened, and said he was not allowed to check a video replay, but was given a rundown by Egli and Tourte.
+Friemel said that even if Djokovic didn’t intend to hurt the line judge, she was hurt, and that was enough to merit the ruling.

 “I was a little bit in shock, no?”
-Carreno Busta said later at a news conference done via video conference.
+Carreño Busta said later at a news conference done via video conference because of social-distancing rules at the U.S. Open, the first Grand Slam tournament staged amid the coronavirus pandemic.

+“This whole situation has left me really sad and empty.
+I checked on the lines person and the tournament told me that thank God she is feeling ok.
+I’m extremely sorry to have caused her such stress.
+So unintended.
+So wrong,” Djokovic wrote.

+“As for the disqualification, I need to go back within and work on my disappointment and turn this all into a lesson for my growth and evolution as a player and human being,” he wrote.
+“I apologize to the @usopen tournament and everyone associated for my behavior.”

-Asked whether Djokovic should have been allowed to continue to play, Carreno Busta shrugged and replied: “Well, the rules are the rules. ...
+Asked whether he thought Djokovic should have been allowed to continue to play, Carreño Busta shrugged and replied: “Well, the rules are the rules. ...
 The referee and the supervisor (did) the right thing, but it’s not easy to do it.”

 Indeed, the U.S. Tennis Association issued a statement saying that Friemel defaulted Djokovic “in accordance with the Grand Slam rulebook, following his actions of intentionally hitting a ball dangerously or recklessly within the court or hitting a ball with negligent disregard of the consequences.”